Realish/Data-Mining-Project/README.md

-# Data-Mining-Project
-Transformation of Data Code.
-To add compression to the GTZAN wav files we must run the compress_data.m file.
-For this code we use the Audio Toolbox in Matlab.
-This contains many audio engineering tools like compression and equalization.
-We loop through all of the files in the data folder and apply the dynamic range compressor to each file.
-We give the file a new name that is the old name but with compressed in front of it.
-Then we write the output file to a folder called compressed data.
-The ratio is changed from 10:1 to 2:1 for the second batch of compressed data.
-We use the same process for the equalization effect.
+# Improvement of Music Genre Classifiers Under Compressed Audio Data
+We improved several music genre classifiers including support vector machines and different types of recurrent neural networks by applying light and heavy audio compression to the music GTZAN data set.
+First download the GTZAN dataset which contains 1000 songs split into 10 genres.
+Then run the compress_data.m file in the Transform Data folder that applies dynamic range compression to all the songs in the GTZAN data set.
+Run this twice, one for light compression (2:1 ratio) and one for heavy compression (10:1 ratio).
+Then we must extract features by running the files in the Feature Extraction folder.
+Now we run our models on the three datasets to obtain our accuracy measurements.